 - Inveremere Beach Park (please check tide information to ensure tide is out far enough to enjoy this park)

 - Forested land adjacent to May Richards Bennett Pioneer Park

 - Northfield Park (Parkway rest stop behind visitor info kiosk)

 - Sports Fields

-- Departure Bay Beach between May - September
+- Departure Bay Beach (from May 1 to September 30)

 - Buttertubs Marsh